ilovelogic/Pauli-Path-Method/Lemma_8/README.md

    >Instantiates a PauliOperator object with its `operator` attribute initialized, and its `prior_ops` and `next_ops` attributes initialized if those parameters were included in the call.

 **Attributes**
-   - `operator`: A list of strs representing this `PauliOperator`, consisting of "I"s, "R"s, "N"s, and "P"s.
+   - `operator`: A list of strs representing this `PauliOperator`, eiither in terms of "I"s, "R"s, "N"s, and "P"s or "I"s, "X"s, "Y"s, and "Z"s.
    - `prior_ops`: A list containing all `PauliOperator` objects that can directly precede this `PauliOperator` in a legal Pauli path.
    - `next_ops`: A list containing each of the `PauliOperator` objects that could come directly after this `PauliOperator` in a legal Pauli path.
    - `list_alloc`: A 2D array, where `list_alloc[i,j]` is the number of ways we
    can fill i gates with non-identity I/O using an overall Hamming weight of j
-   - `xyz_paulis`: A list of str lists, where each str list is a distinct permutation of assigning either "X", "Y", or "Z" to each of the "R"s in our `PauliOperator` object's operator

 **Methods:**

 - **`weight_to_operators(sib_ops: List[PauliOperator], next_weight: int, pos_to_fill: List[tuple], backward: int)`**
   If `backward` is 1, this method determines all possible `PauliOperator` objects that can directly precede the given `PauliOperator` in a legal Pauli path.
-These objects are appended to the `prior_ops` attribute of the class.
+These objects are appended to the `prior_ops` attribute of the class, with their `operator`s being in terms of "I", "R", "N", and "P".
 Otherwise, it determines all possible `PauliOperator` objects that can directly follow the given one in a legal Pauli path and appends them to the `next_ops` attribute.

 - **`list_allocs(num_p: int, num_w: int)`**
   A static method that calculates the number of ways to distribute `num_w` (the total Hamming weight) across `num_p` non-identity gate positions.
 It returns a 2D integer array where each entry `(i, j)` represents the number of ways to fill `i` gates with a total Hamming weight of `j`.